schierlm/private-iota-testnet/README.md

 ## Reducing PoW

-Testnet by default requires PoW for minWeightMagnitude=13.
+Testnet by default requires PoW for minWeightMagnitude=9.
 When performing larger scale tests, you might want to decrease this.
 To do so, no more patching of iri is needed; just pass the `--mwm` option with your desired value.
 Be aware that the UDP protocol between neighbors will break as the packets are not big enough to hold the full transaction hash if the hash does not end with a sufficient amount of zeroes (so best test with only a single isolated node or increase `TESTNET_PACKET_SIZE`).

-When using the official wallet, you also have to patch this.
+When using the official wallet, you also have to patch this, since the wallet does not allow MWM smaller than 13.
 If you (like me) have trouble recompiling the Windows wallet, you can instead patch it in-place.
 Have a look at `AppData\Local\Programs\iota\resources\ui\js\ui.update.js` (search for `connection.minWeightMagnitude`) and `AppData\Local\Programs\iota\resources\app.asar` (search for `var minWeightMagnitudeMinimum`).
 Note that the second file is a binary file, so when patching it make sure not to destroy any control characters (use a hex editor or an editor like Notepad++ that can keep them intact), and to keep the file size the same.
 Custom code usually passes the minWeightMagnitude as a parameter anyway.

-In most cases, however, it is enough to make sure you use minWeightMagnitude=13 instead of 14 and it will be "fast enough".
+In most cases, however, it is enough to make sure you use minWeightMagnitude=9 (or 13) instead of 14 and it will be "fast enough".

 ## Signing snapshots and milestones